 Kauai, the "Garden Island", is the least developed and most uniformly rain forested of the four.
 The northern shore is full of tropical beauty, and the heart of the island is the rainiest place on earth, with 450 inches per year.
 In the south, you'll find drier, warmer weather.

-Oahu is the reverse - the most developed of the four islands, where you'll find Oahu and the beach at Waikiki.
+Oahu, the "Gathering Place", is the reverse - the most developed of the four islands.
+Here you'll find the capitol city of Honolulu, and the most famous Hawaiian beach, Waikiki.
 But Oahu is not without its own natural beauty.

-Maui is the resort isle - the Wailea coast is full of great shopping and beautiful Hawaiian resort hotels, while the road to Hana is a must-see for the amazing tropical coastline.
+Maui, the "Valley Isle", is the resort isle.
+The Wailea (southeast) coast is full of great shopping and beautiful Hawaiian resort hotels, while the road to Hana is a must-see for the amazing tropical coastline.

-Real Estate Professionals: Join Gay Realty Network by 9/15 for Just $99 for 24 Months - Save 43%!
+Real Estate Professionals: Join Gay Realty Network in August for Just $99 for 24 Months - Save 43%!
 Click Here